EPFL-ENAC/limnc-flake-documentation/docs/roles.md

 ### Data curator

 - Assigned per dataset for one year, renewable
-- Once per month, the data curator reviews flagged data and decides whether to validate (data is accessible) or reject (data remains hidden)
+- Once per month, the data curator reviews flagged data, then decides whether to confirm and validate the issue
+- Merges the pull request resulting from the validated issue

 ### Data advisor